Vivendi: Corporate loss

 Vivendi Universal disclosed a corporate loss of €23.3 billion in its 2002 annual report.
 It responded with financial reshuffling, trying to shore up media holdings while selling off shares in its spin-off companies.
 Amid intense media scrutiny, its chairman and CEO, Jean-Marie Messier (who had overseen the most dramatic phase of the company's diversification), was subsequently replaced by Jean-René Fourtou.
 Messier was found guilty of embezzlement in 2011, but not before he was paid over US$20 million as part of his severance package.
 The company reduced its stake in Vivendi Environnement to 40% and sold its stake in Vinci SA.
 The company then began reorganizing to stave off bankruptcy, announcing a strategy to sell non-strategic assets.
 Its largest single shareholder was the family of Edgar Bronfman Jr., who was head of Seagram at the time of the merger.
 Vivendi sold its stake in Vizzavi to Vodafone, with the exception of Vizzavi France.
 It also sold 20.4% of Vivendi Environnement's capital to a group of investors, and its stake in North American satellite operator EchoStar Communications Corporation.
-It also sold its European book publishing to Lagardère.
+It also sold Vivendi Universal Publishing to Natexis Banque Populaire on behalf of Lagardère, resulting in the creation of Editis.
 It also sold Houghton Mifflin to Thomas H Lee, Blackstone and Bain consortium for US$1.66 billion.
 Also, in 2002, Vivendi Universal sold the Belgian and Dutch activities of its subsidiary Scoot Europe to Kapitol, the parent company of online directory Infobel.

 In 2003, Vivendi Universal sold Canal+ Technologies to Thomson SA; Tele+ to News Corporation and Telecom Italia.
 It also sold its 26.3% interest in Xfera.
 Also in 2003, it sold its consumer magazines to Socpresse and its free newspapers to France Antilles.
 On 1 December, Vivendi Universal closed a deal to sell MP3.com to CNET.
 Despite predictions that it would be unable to raise the cash needed, Vivendi Universal bought out one of the two minority shareholders in Cegetel, taking its holding to 60 percent, with Vodafone holding the remaining 40 percent.
 Management viewed the mobile communications firm as a core asset once the bulk of media assets had been sold off.